The importance of penetration testing, or (pen testing), has noticeably increased in recent years due to a number of reasons.

 Why conduct a pen test?

 There are many reasons to conduct a pen test.
 If you deal with cardholder data, then you are required to implement both internal and external pen testing as required by the Payment Card Industry Data Security Standard (PCI DSS).
 If you are a financial institution operating in the state of New York, you are required to do so by the State Department of Financial Services Cybersecurity Regulations.
-While HIPAA does not formerly require pen testing, it does call out calls out external and/or internal penetration testing as the recommended method of meeting many of the technical evaluation requirements for medical organizations.
+While HIPAA does not formerly require pen testing, it does call out external and/or internal penetration testing as the recommended method of meeting many of the technical evaluation requirements for medical organizations.
 Pen testing is also an effective way to assure compliancy with SOX regulations.
 If your business is anyway tied to the personal data of anyone residing within the European Union, you are required to test the effectiveness of your security controls on a regular basis.

 Required pen testing is a growing trend in the digital world today.
 Ensuring that your company meets required compliance is critical.
 According to Verizon’s 2017 Payment Security Report (PSR), 100% of breached PCI certified companies failed their PCI compliance audit.2 This is why pen testing is more than ensuring that an auditor can mark the appropriate checkbox.
 The IT professional who conducts a pen test is a prognosticator, someone who can show you how an attacker would approach your network and compromise your data.
 In a recent report in which professional hackers involved in pen testing, 88 percent of ethical professional hackers cited the ability to infiltrate an organization and exfiltrate targeted data within 12 hours, while 69 percent reported never getting detected by the security teams assigned the task of stopping them.3 A Pen test isn’t about the theoretical, it is about reality.